justinribeiro/resp-img-get-serving-url-appengine/README.md

 2. Can't scale up above 1600 pixels.
 As a matter of fact, the Image service won't scale an image beyond the uploads intial size (don't expect the service to scale 32px image to 1600px).

+3. The serving url is inherently public (no support for private serving urls).

-3. Probably other things that I'm forgetting at the moment.
+4. Probably other things that I'm forgetting at the moment.